Crew member on a bulk carrier deck near open cargo holds, hatch covers, dust, and working gear

 The rhythm of the ship

 Bulk carrier crews often work with small teams.
+Twenty people on a ship the length of two football pitches.
 The mess room matters because it may be the only social space after a hot deck job or long watch.
 The cabin matters because privacy is limited.
 The galley matters because food becomes routine, comfort, and morale.

 Port calls are not vacations.
 They can mean loading surveys, draft checks, terminal instructions, paperwork, stores, inspections, and the hope that shore leave is still possible before sailing.